Ecuador's Constitutional Court approves consultation on mining in Andean city

 Ecuador projects mining exports will reach about $642 million this year in the "most pessimistic" scenario.

-(Reporting by Alexandra Valencia; Writing by Sarah Kinosian; Editing by Tom Brown)
+(Reporting by Alexandra Valencia, additional reporting by Akanksha Rana in Bengaluru; Writing by Sarah Kinosian; Editing by Tom Brown and Aditya Soni)

 ((Sarah.Kinosian@thomsonreuters.com;))